percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

    How many seconds :option:`innobackupex --safe-slave-backup` should wait for ``Slave_open_temp_tables`` to become zero.
 Defaults to 300 seconds.

-.. option:: --scpopt = SCP-OPTIONS

-   This option accepts a string argument that specifies the command line options to pass to :command:`scp`.
-The default options are ``-Cp -c arcfour``.

 .. option:: --slave-info

    This option is useful when backing up a replication slave server.
 It prints